Dazed by the acronyms?

 So yes, DDC is a flexible architecture and AT&T is leading the way into expanding its use cases and ecosystem.
 So evolution into the next stage should be trivial, right?
 Read on…

-Then AI came to data centers
+The arrival of AI to data centers

 Data center networking is king within OCP, and DDC was defined as an OCP standard.
 As such, DDC should be a classic fit for evolving from a service provider product to a data center product.